rohammosalli/python-app/README.md

 #### Part 1
 ###### Setup Kubernetes Cluster

-we can use GKE and Teraform to Deploy our Cluster or just we can use Kubespray
+we can use GKE and Teraform to Deploy our Cluster or just we can use Kubespray to deploy self hosted cluster

-if you want use Teraform to deploy GEK
+if you want use Teraform to deploy GEK follow this steps

 mkdir creds
 cp DOWNLOADEDSERVICEKEY.json creds/serviceaccount.json